polca/ScenarioLink/README.md

 ## Installation

 1. Activate your existing Activity Browser conda environment.
-2. Install the ScenarioLink plugin using Pypi or conda:
+2. Install the ScenarioLink plugin using conda (preferred) or Pypi:

     ```bash
-    pip install ab-plugin-scenariolink
+    conda install -c romainsacchi ab-plugin-scenariolink
     ```

+    or

     ```bash
-    conda install -c romainsacchi ab-plugin-scenariolink
+    pip install ab-plugin-scenariolink
     ```

 4. Launch the Activity Browser.
 5. Navigate to `Tools > Plugins` and select ScenarioLink from the plugin list.